Azure/azure-docs-sdk-java/docs-ref-services/storage.md

 # Azure Storage libraries for Java

 The Azure Storage libraries for Java provide classes for working with data in your your Azure storage account, and with the storage account itself.
-For more information about Azure Storage, see [Azure Storage](/azure/storage/storage-introduction).
+For more information about Azure Storage, see [Introduction to Azure Storage](/azure/storage/storage-introduction).

 ## Client library for data access